 The beginner range has eight lanes up to 25 yards and is open daily March 1 – Nov.
 30. (It's closed the rest of the year.)
 The advanced range has 11 lanes up to 90 meters and is open year-round.
 The interactive range has nine lanes up to 60 yards and is open daily March 1 – Nov.
 30. (It's closed the rest of the year.)

 You need an annual (valid January – December only) or daily permit but can buy one online 24/7.
 (Scroll down for your purchase options.)
-You can also get permits through Visitor Services at 630-933-7248 or at our headquarters office in Wheaton Monday – Friday 8 a.m. – 4 p.m.
+You can also get permits through Visitor Services at 630-933-7248 or at our headquarters office at 3S580 Naperville Road in Wheaton Monday – Friday 8 a.m. – 4 p.m.
 To apply by mail or fax, download our application (PDF).

-People 65 or older, active U.S. military personnel, and honorably discharged U.S. veterans are entitled to one free annual permit per household per calendar year.
+People 65 or older, active U.S. military personnel, and honorably discharged U.S. veterans are eligible for one free annual permit per household per calendar year.
 If this is the first time you’re requesting a free permit, you need to provide proof of your age (driver's license or birth certificate) or military-service status (active status or a DD-214 Member 4 form).